Powerlearnproject/se-assignment-day-2-git-and-github-lkenya/README.md

 Code Review: Commits, especially when paired with pull requests, provide a record of changes that can be reviewed and discussed by team members before merging.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git is allows you to diverge from the main line of development and work on different tasks or features independently.
+It plays a crucial role in collaborative development by enabling multiple developers to work on separate features or fixes without interfering with each other’s work.

+Why Branching is Important for Collaborative Development:
+Parallel Development:
+Isolation: Branches allow multiple features, bug fixes, or experiments to be developed in isolation.
+This avoids conflicts and disruptions in the main codebase.
+Concurrent Work: Team members can work on different branches simultaneously, enabling parallel development without waiting for others to finish.

+Organized Workflow:
+Structured Development: Branching helps in organizing development work by separating different tasks or features into distinct branches.
+This leads to a cleaner and more manageable project structure.
+Code Review and Testing: Changes can be reviewed and tested in separate branches before being integrated into the main branch, improving code quality and stability.

+Version Control:
+Feature Toggles: Branches can be used to work on new features or improvements that are not yet ready for release.
+This allows for incremental development and testing.
+Bug Fixes: Branches enable quick fixes and patches without affecting ongoing development in other branches.

+The process of creating, using, and merging branches in a typical workflow in Git:
+1.Creating a Branch
+From the Command Line: To create a new branch, use the git branch command followed by the branch name: git branch <branch-name>
+This creates a new branch but doesn’t switch to it.
+To create and switch to the branch in one step, use: git checkout -b <branch-name>
+or, in newer versions of Git: git switch -c <branch-name>
+Branch Naming: Choose descriptive names for branches that indicate the purpose of the branch, such as feature/login-page, bugfix/issue-123, or hotfix/security-patch.
+2.Using the Branch:
+Switching Branches: To switch to a different branch, use: git checkout <branch-name> or git switch <branch-name>
+Making Changes: After switching to the branch, make your changes to the files.
+The changes will only affect the current branch until you decide to merge them.
+Staging and Committing Changes: Stage the changes you want to include in your commit: git add <file>
+Commit the changes with a descriptive message:   git commit -m "Implement feature X"

+3.Merging Branches
+Switch to the Target Branch: To merge changes from a feature branch into another branch (e.g., main), first switch to the branch you want to merge into: git checkout main
+Merge the Branch: Use the git merge command to integrate changes from the feature branch into the current branch: git merge <branch-name>
+This applies the commits from <branch-name> to the main branch.

+Resolving Conflicts: If there are conflicting changes between branches, Git will alert you to conflicts that need to be resolved manually.
+Edit the files to resolve the conflicts, stage the resolved files: git add <file>
+and complete the merge with: git commit

+Pushing Changes
+Push Branch to Remote Repository: To share your branch and changes with others, push the branch to the remote repository: git push origin <branch-name>
+Deleting Branches: After merging, you can delete the branch if it’s no longer needed, to keep the repository clean: git branch -d <branch-name>         # Deletes local branch git push origin --delete <branch-name> # Deletes remote branch

+Example Workflow
+Create a Feature Branch:
+git checkout -b feature/new-login
+Develop and Commit: Make changes related to the new login feature, stage, and commit them: git add login.html git commit -m "Add new login page"
+Switch to Main Branch and Merge: git checkout main git merge feature/new-login
+Push Changes:  git push origin main

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?